Sonicadvance1/wfe_mutex/README.md

       - These are a mess

 ### Cortex-A78AE - Nvidia Orin
+These numbers have very tight clustering.
+Which is probably because ARM's WFE instruction spuriously wakes up after 1-4 cycles, effectively turning the implementation in to a spin-loop.

 ***Same CPU cluster***
 - Wake-up latency - spin-lock
    - Around 5.3 cycles - ~168 ns